 Driving to Make a Difference

-The Bunbury Multicultural Group were fortunate to be funded by Zonta Bunbury to run a project where culturally and linguistically diverse (CALD) women were given the opportunity to have their driving lessons paid for.
+In 2018-2019, the Bunbury Multicultural Group were fortunate to be funded by Zonta Bunbury to run a project where culturally and linguistically diverse (CALD) women were given the opportunity to have their driving lessons paid for.

 Migrant women can become easily isolated from engaging with their community due to lacking a basic skill such as driving.
 This isolation can often lead to multiple disadvantages such as low skills, depression and social exclusion.
 The new project, ‘Driving to make a Difference’, allowed the BMG to trial a pilot project that pays for driving lessons, which builds the confidence of participants to then be able to practice in a family or friend’s car to get their licence.